-The NSS is a valuable source of information for both institutions and for prospective students.
+The NSS is a valuable source of information for higher education providers and prospective students.
 So it’s important to ensure the integrity of the NSS data.

-Users of the data need to know that students who complete the survey have not been influenced by their institution, or any other parties, to respond in a way that doesn’t reflect their true opinion.
+Users of the data need to know that students who complete the survey have not been influenced by their higher education provider, or any other parties, to respond in a way that doesn’t reflect their true opinion.

 The OfS is responsible for managing the process of investigating concerns that students have been inappropriately influenced.